Dana Angluin

 Dana Angluin is a professor emeritus of computer science at Yale University.
 She is known for foundational work in computational learning theory and distributed computing.

 Education

 Angluin received her B.A.
 (1969) and Ph.D.
 (1976) at University of California, Berkeley.
 Her thesis, entitled "An application of the theory of computational complexity to the study of inductive inference" was one of the first works to apply complexity theory to the field of inductive inference.
 Angluin joined the faculty at Yale in 1979.

 Research

+Angluin's work helped establish the theoretical foundations of machine learning.